eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/README.md

 ## Introduction

 The Architecture and Reference Framework (ARF) is currently in development.
-To finalize it, the Commission, in collaboration with the European Digital Identity Cooperation Group (EDICG), has identified 24 open items,referred to as topics, that must be addressed and discussed by the end of 2025.
+To finalise it, the Commission, in collaboration with the European Digital Identity Cooperation Group (EDICG), has identified 24 open items,referred to as topics, that must be addressed and discussed by the end of 2025.
 The ARF roadmap project outlines these topics and provides a structured timeline for their